The Spey Blade: My New Favorite Pocket Knife Shape

 spey blade

-There are tons of uses for a blade shape like this, but let’s discuss how the spey blade got its name.
+What is the spey blade purpose?
+Well, there are tons of uses for a blade shape like this, but let’s discuss how the spey blade got its name first.

 Why is it called a spey blade?